godfat/jellyfish/README.md

 ## DESCRIPTION:

 Pico web framework for building API-centric web applications.
 For Rack applications or Rack middlewares.
-Under 200 lines of code.
+Around 200 lines of code.

 ## DESIGN: